ToraNova/flask-arch/examples/auth_basic/README.md

 # bare architect example
-showcase how to create a arch object
+showcase how to create a webapp with password authentication